Race Discrimination Claims in Los Angeles, CA

 Racial discrimination involves treating job applicants or employees differently based on their race.
 As the U.S. Equal Employment Opportunity Commission (EEOC) explains, it also involves treating applicants and employees differently “because of personal characteristics associated with race (such as hair texture, skin color, or certain facial features).”

 Both the California Fair Employment and Housing Act (FEHA) and Title VII of the Civil Rights Act of 1964 prohibit racial discrimination in employment.
-Along with racial discrimination, FEHA and Title VII also prohibit discrimination on the basis of color and national origin.
+Along with racial discrimination, FEHA and Title VII also prohibit discrimination based on color and national origin.
 If an employer makes an employment-related decision that negatively impacts an employee based on the employee’s race, color, or national origin, this decision may violate FEHA, Title VII, or both.

 As with other forms of discrimination, racial discrimination is prohibited in all aspects of employment including hiring, termination, and everything in between.
 If you have experienced any of the following because of your race, an experienced Los Angeles race discrimination attorney can help you assert your legal rights: